1979 BDO World Darts Championship

-The 1979 Embassy World Darts Championship was the second World Professional Championships.
+The 1979 BDO World Darts Championship (known for sponsorship reasons as The 1979 Embassy World Darts Championship) was the second World Professional Championships.
 Having been held the previous year at the Heart of the Midlands Club in Nottingham, the event moved to Jollees Cabaret Club in Stoke-on-Trent where it was to remain until 1985.

 The tournament was held between 2 February and 9 February and had been expanded from 16 players to 24.
 The eight seeded players each received a bye into the second round.
 The format also changed from a straight matchplay (legs) to sets.
 Each set was the best of 5 legs. - For matches in the opening rounds the matches were best of three sets, - best of five for the quarter-finals and semi-finals, with the final being best of 9 sets, split over an afternoon and evening session with the play-off for third held in between.

 Defending champion, Leighton Rees of Wales again progressed to the final where he met John Lowe in a repeat of the inaugural championship.
 This time, Lowe was the top seed and came out on top in the final by 5 sets to 0.